Bheemla Nayak: Theatrical

+The film's global theatrical rights were sold for ₹102.5 crore, including the rights of Telugu states which were pegged at ₹84.3 crore.

+Surprising many, the film did little to no on ground marketing to promote the film, barring the pre release event.
+The audience showed up in theatres mainly on the basis of the star pull of Pawan Kalyan and Rana Daggubati, and promotional content released online, like the trailer and the songs.

+Doing no on-ground marketing in star-led films became a trend starting with this film, with Pawan Kalyan's very next venture Bro, and the Prabhas starrer pan-India movie Salaar:Part 1 - Ceasefire, employing the same strategy.

-The film's global theatrical rights were sold for 102.5 crore, including the rights of Telugu states which were pegged at 84.3 crore.
-The pre-release event scheduled to take place on 21 February 2022 was postponed to 23 February in the wake of death of Andhra Pradesh's Minister Mekapati Goutham Reddy as a sign of respect.
+The pre-release event of the film, scheduled to take place on 21 February 2022 was postponed to 23 February in the wake of death of Andhra Pradesh's Minister Mekapati Goutham Reddy as a sign of respect.

 In February 2022, vandals slashed screens in movie theatres playing the film in the Toronto area.

 Home media

-The digital distribution rights of the film were acquired by Disney+ Hotstar and aha while the satellite rights were acquired by Star Maa.
-The film was originally scheduled to stream on Disney+ Hotstar and aha on 25 March 2022, but it streamed a day earlier on 24 March 2022.
+The digital distribution rights of the film were acquired by Disney+ Hotstar and Aha, while the satellite rights were acquired by Star Maa.
+The film was originally scheduled to stream on Disney+ Hotstar and Aha on 25 March 2022, but it ended up streaming a day earlier, on 24 March 2022.